microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-chatmessage.md

 |Delegated (personal Microsoft account) | Not supported.    |
 |Application | ChannelMessage.Read.All, ChannelMessage.Read.Group* |

-*ChannelMessage.Read.Group is supported as part of [resource specific consent](/microsoftteams/platform/graph-api/rsc/resource-specific-consent)*
+>**Note:** ChannelMessage.Read.Group is supported as part of [resource-specific consent](/microsoftteams/platform/graph-api/rsc/resource-specific-consent).

 ### Example 1: Subscribe to all messages (and replies) in a channel